emptymalei/baby/book/giving_birth/preparing_for_labor.md

     === "After Labor"

-        - [ ] Bring some cache with you.
+        - [ ] Birth registration.

 ??? info "What's in our hospital bag?"

-    - [ ] Important documents
-        - [ ] ID card
-        - [ ] Health insurance card
-        - [ ] Mutterpass
+    We packed the following in a suitcase.
+It was a correct decision because we had to move among different rooms in the hospital.

     - [ ] Clothes
         - [ ] Comfortable clothes for yourself

+            !!! tip ""
+                If you decide to breastfeed, pack some cloth that is soft and doesn't irritate your skin.
+See the section on [[new_born/new_born_feeding#nipple-pain|Breastfeeding>Nipple Pain]] for more information.

         - [ ] Clothes for the baby

             !!! tip ""
-                Pack something that can allow your baby to go outside.
+                Apart from the normal clothes, pack something that can allow your baby to go outside.
 We had to take the baby to a different location for checkups so we ==needed a hat==.

     - [ ] Toiletries
         - [ ] Toothbrush, toothpaste, mouthwash, ...